 To demonstrate effects of uncertainty on both costs and health outcomes, we varied input parameters using available measures of parameter uncertainty (i.e., standard errors or plausible parameter ranges).
-Figure 4.2 presents an example tornado diagram resulting from the one-way sensitivity analysis for belantamab versus triple-class comparators.
+Figure 4.2 presents an example tornado diagram resulting from the one-way sensitivity analysis for ide-cel versus the triple- or quad-refractory comparator market basket.
 When varying PFS, we assumed the same proportional relationship in terms of gains in OS.
-Key Drivers of model findings include the unit price of the comparator market basket of therapies, progression-free survival for the active interventions, and dose intensity for comparator market basket.
-This comparison was made after fixing the price of ide-cel to meet a threshold of \$100,000 per QALY.
-Please see Supplement Section E4 for additional results from the one-way sensitivity analyses, including tornado diagrams for the two CAR-T therapies assuming the price to reach \$100,000 per QALY.
+At lower PFS (6 months) the ICER was well above commonly cited cost-effectiveness thresholds while the upper PFS (12 months) generated an ICER of approximately \$212,500.
+Key drivers across all model findings included the unit price of the comparator market basket of therapies, progression-free survival for the active interventions, and utility of PFS (on or off treatment).
+The belantamab model in particular was extraordinarily sensitive.
+Small changes in any of the key drivers listed above changed model findings to a significant extent.
+Please see Supplement Section E4 for additional results from the one-way sensitivity analyses, including tornado diagrams for cilta-cel and belantamab .